expectedparrot/edsl/docs/overview.rst

 Key components
 --------------
-These concepts are the basic classes of the package, and are described in detail in the following sections:
+These concepts form the basic classes of the package, and are described in detail in the following sections:

 :ref:`questions`: A `Question` serves as the foundational element for research design in EDSL.
 It allows users to choose from various question types, such as free text or multiple choice, depending on the desired outcome of the results.